TorqueGameEngines/Torque3D/CONTRIBUTING.md

 Pull requests not adhering to these rules cannot be accepted, so pay attention!

 * Obviously, your contribution cannot contain any code that is not legally compatible with Torque 3D's MIT license.
-In addition, to legally protect the engine and everyone affiliated with it, we require that all contributors create an account on GarageGames.com and sign the Open Source Software Agreement there.
-For more information on the OSSA, please visit this page in our wiki.
 * Contributions must adhere to our [code style guidelines](http://wiki.torque3d.org/coder:code-style-guidelines).
 * Pull-requests against the master branch cannot be accepted.
 All requests must go to development, or an appropriate topic or maintenance branch.